PhD Handbook

 Grievances specific to a student’s role as a Graduate Teaching Assistant (GTA) must follow the GTA Grievance Resolution policy found in the KU Policy Library.

-In cases in which the student believes it necessary to seek consultation regarding a grievance outside the School of Social Welfare, the KU Ombuds Office is a good resource for student support and guidance.
+In cases in which the student believes it necessary to seek consultation regarding a grievance outside the School of Social Welfare, the KU Ombuds Office is a useful resource for student support and guidance.

 Office of Civil Rights and Title IX